 The EcIA is submitted as part of a planning application for the proposed Soay Solar Farm and Greener Grid Park (the Development), which includes associated soft and hard landscaping.
-The EcIA presents the ecological baseline conditions and potential ecological impacts from the Development, taking into account relevant planning policy and legislation.
+The EcIA presents the ecological baseline conditions and potential ecological impacts from the Development, considering relevant planning policy and legislation.

-Further surveys are described in order to provide additional information for assessing potential impacts and to inform, where applicable, recommendations and mitigation to avoid or reduce impacts, as well as measures for ecological enhancements.
+Further surveys are described to provide additional information for assessing potential impacts and to inform, where applicable, recommendations and mitigation to avoid or reduce impacts, as well as measures for ecological enhancements.
 All surveys followed necessary Covid-19 working restrictions.